 A MCAT tutor can be particularly helpful when you are studying for the MCAT.
 Unlike other standardized exams, which do not require specific subject knowledge beyond high school math, there is a fair amount of biology, chemistry, and physics required to succeed.
 Your in-person or online MCAT prep needs to be tailored to you, and upfront study plan development is often where we see students get the most value out of working with an MCAT coach.

-Online MCAT tutoring from MyGuru leverages materials and practice problems from the Official Guide to the MCAT.
-We begin with a diagnostic initial session to identify key strengths and weaknesses, an overview of each section of the MCAT, and the development of a detailed study plan and a customized lesson plan designed to build upon your strengths and address your weaknesses.
-Throughout the course of tutoring, we teach effective and proven test-taking strategies while review key content material in order to help boost your score.
+An MCAT tutor from MyGuru leverages materials and practice problems from the Official Guide to the MCAT and other free or low cost MCAT prep materials from the AAMC.
+We begin with an initial diagnostic session in which we identify strengths and weaknesses, review each section of the MCAT with you, recommend materials, outline content to review in MCAT tutoring session, and assign homework.
 Periodic official MCAT practice tests are incorporated in the customized lesson plans to help track progress of content retention and to hone key MCAT test-taking strategies.

-Online tutoring is a form of tutoring that some students hesitate to engage in.
-While we of course understand this perspective, we ask students to take into consideration a few things about the online tutoring experience:
+Some students remain hesitant to engage in online tutoring.
+While we of course understand this perspective, we ask students to take into consideration a few things when considering online MCAT prep:

 - With a good internet connection, the online experience can be similar to an in-person experience, in that you can "read and respond" to your tutor's verbal and non-verbal cues